navikt/kviss/README.md

 Branches should be created from an issue and should in most cases use the name that GitHub generates.
 This can be done by choosing an issue to create a branch from, then click "Create a branch" under the "Development" selection menu.

 ### Commits
+Each commit message should start with the on of the following verbs: **Add, Fix, Update, Delete**.
+The commit message should also be short and descriptive on what code has been affected and how the code has been affected.
 ### Pull requests
+Every pull request should stem from a branch created from an issue.
+In the description of the pull request